ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-enc-response title="Encapsulated Response"}

-That is, an Encapsulated Response contains Nonce and AEAD-Protected Response
+That is, an Encapsulated Response contains a Nonce and an AEAD-Protected
-fields.
-The Nonce field is either `Nn` or `Nk` bytes long, whichever is larger.
+Response.
+The Nonce field is either `Nn` or `Nk` bytes long, whichever is
-The `Nn` and `Nk` values correspond to parameters of the AEAD used in HPKE,
+larger.
+The `Nn` and `Nk` values correspond to parameters of the AEAD used in
-which is defined in {{Section 7.3 of HPKE}} or [the HPKE AEAD IANA
+HPKE, which is defined in {{Section 7.3 of HPKE}} or [the "HPKE AEAD
+Identifiers" IANA
 registry](https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-aead-ids).  `Nn`
 and `Nk` refer to the size of the AEAD nonce and key respectively, in bytes.